Forward-UIUC-2022S/edu-today-AutoPhrase/README.md

 # AutoPhrase: Automated Phrase Mining from Massive Text Corpora

+### NOTE: This repository has been modified to work in cohesion with ( https://github.com/Forward-UIUC-2021F/chen-si-domain-relevant-keyword-extraction/tree/automation-module ) repository

+## Remaining work:
+- Connect the docker images for (https://github.com/Forward-UIUC-2022S/edu-today-AutoPhrase) and (https://github.com/Forward-UIUC-2022S/edu-today-AutoPhrase) as described in ( https://github.com/Forward-UIUC-2021F/chen-si-domain-relevant-keyword-extraction/tree/automation-module ) so that everything can be run with a single command
+- Right now, Autophrase has its seperate dockerfile and domain-relevance has its own dockerfile.

 ## Publications

 Please cite the following two papers if you are using our tools.
 Thanks!